-Daniel is a highly respected academic who has extensive expertise in all aspects of administrative law.
+Daniel has extensive expertise in all aspects of administrative law.
 A senior lecturer at the ANU College of Law, Daniel’s administrative law expertise spans the scope and nature of judicial review, the role, interpretation and drafting of legislation, and the use and disclosure of government information.
 Daniel teaches as number of advanced and specialised courses on these areas including a postgraduate course on statutory interpretation.
 His course on information law focuses on secrecy, privacy and access to government information.

 Significant research publications